jetbtc/diggit-chathelper/README.md

 ### Donations

 Tip me all you have!
-You'll have to do it manually since I didn't get around to add that into this script just yet.
+You'll have to do it manually since I didn't get around to add that to this script just yet.
 JK.
 Tips are welcome, though!

+*(I'm jet, my ID on the site is `1761`.
+Totally forgot about that..)*